rackerlabs/design-system/_component_design/popovers.md

 Use the following guidelines when sizing and styling a popover:

 - **Always** apply `box-shadow` to a popover.
-- You **should not** create a popover larger than 500px x 500px.
+- **Do not** create a popover larger than 500px x 500px.

-{% include note.html content="If more space is required, solve the design challenge with a different Helix pattern."%}
+{% include note.html content="If you require more space, solve the design challenge with a different Helix pattern."%}

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}

-{% figure [caption:"Popover redline specifications"] [class:"image bg-light border"] %}
+{% figure [caption:"Popover style"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/popovers/popover-specs.svg)
 {% endfigure %}